CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

 * **certpl-systems** group has access to blob because Karton is a member of that group.
 Uploader (Karton) decided to share uploaded object with all groups.
 * **Alice** has access to blob because she added the original archive (green colored) before
 * **public** group has access because Alice decided that she want to share archive with everybody
 * **Chris** added Remcos sample (red colored) directly one day later, so he has got additional exclusive access to the blob.
-If archive was not added to the `public` group
+If the archive was not added to the `public` group he would still have access.

 Who is who?
 User visibility rules
 ---------------------------------

-Regular users are able to see only its own groups.
-It means that they’re able only to see these users that are members of their groups.
+Regular users are able to see only their own groups.
+It means that they’re able to only see these users that are members of their groups.

 Joining the group, you are allowed to: